 1. Optimize Your Google Business Profile

 Your Google Business Profile is the single most important free marketing tool available to local businesses.
 When someone searches for a service in your area, Google pulls from these profiles to populate the local map pack, which sits above organic results and captures the majority of clicks.
-A fully optimized profile with accurate hours, service categories, photos, and regular posts can increase your visibility dramatically.
+A fully optimized profile with accurate hours, service categories, photos, and regular posts can lift your visibility dramatically.

 2. Build a Professional Website